nauam/Courses/docs/administration/projects/node-execution/ssh.md

 which will guarantee the private key will be flushed at that time if by some chance it's not killed.

-Obviously with this enabled you cannot rely on QW Control to limit what hosts are accessible to your users, proper key management is required on all hosts.
+Obviously with this enabled you cannot rely on Rundeck to limit what hosts are accessible to your users, proper key management is required on all hosts.